jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

 - `preparingEachEntity`: priority to create derived properties for entities to be used by the templates.
 - `preparingEachEntityField`: priority to create derived properties for fields to be used by the templates.
 - `preparingEachEntityRelationship`: priority to create derived properties for relationships to be used by the templates.
-- `writingEachEntity`: priority to write entity related files.
-- `writingEachEntityLanguage`: priority to write entity related i18n files.
+- `writingEntities`: priority to write entity related files.
-- `writingEachLanguage`: priority to write language related files.

 ## Reference-level explanation